apache/skywalking-satellite/docs/design/module_design.md

 Plugin is the minimal components in the module.
 Sateliite has 2 plugin catalogs, which are sharing plugins and normal plugins.

-- a sharing plugin instance could be sharing with multiple modules in the different namespaces.
+- a sharing plugin instance could be sharing with multiple modules in the different pipes.
-- a normal plugin instance is only be used in a fixed module of the fixed namespaces.
+- a normal plugin instance is only be used in a fixed module of the fixed pipes.

 ### Sharing plugin
 Nowadays, there are 2 kinds of sharing plugins in Satellite, which are server plugins and client plugins.
 The reason why they are sharing plugins is to reduce the resource cost in connection.
-Server plugins are sharing with the ReceiverGatherer modules in the different namespaces to receive the external requests.
-And the client plugins is sharing with the Sender modules in the different namespaces to connect with external services, such as Kafka and OAP.
+Server plugins are sharing with the ReceiverGatherer modules in the different pipes to receive the external requests.
+And the client plugins is sharing with the Sender modules in the different pipes to connect with external services, such as Kafka and OAP.

 ```
            Sharing Server                      Sharing Client